top of page

 DIEP Flap Breast Reconstruction: Using Your Own Abdominal Tissue

-DIEP flap breast reconstruction works by transferring skin and fat from the lower abdomen to the chest, where blood vessels are reconnected under a microscope to keep the tissue alive.
-The procedure takes 4 to 8 hours for one breast, preserves all abdominal muscles, requires a 5 to 7 day hospital stay, and produces a natural-looking, natural-feeling breast that becomes a permanent part of the body.
-How Does DIEP Flap Breast Reconstruction Work?
-DIEP flap breast reconstruction
+A DIEP flap rebuilds the breast using skin and fat from your lower belly.
+The tissue is moved to the chest, where its blood vessels are reconnected under a microscope to keep it alive.
+The operation takes 4 to 8 hours for one breast.
+It keeps all your belly muscles, needs a 5 to 7 day hospital stay, and gives a natural-looking, natural-feeling breast that becomes a permanent part of your body.
+How Does DIEP Flap Reconstruction Work?
+The operation has five main steps: A CT or

 Dr. Mahyar Foumani